-- 1. Tabled at MVCA Policy and Priorities Committee - 2. a) Provided to Public Advisory Committee (PAC) in meeting format b) Provided to Technical Advisors (MNRF, MOECC, OMAFRA, etc.) in groups, or - b) Provided to Technical Advisors (MNRF, MOECC, OMAFRA, etc.) in groups, one-on-one, online (webinar) formats - 3.
+- 1. Tabled at MVCA Policy and Priorities Committee - 2. a) Provided to Public Advisory Committee (PAC) in meeting format b) Provided to Technical Advisors (MNRF, MOECC, OMAFRA, etc.) in groups, one-on-one, online (webinar) formats - 3.
 General Public (various formats,)